microbit-foundation/dev-docs/software/index.md

 It is also possible to 'flash' code to your micro:bit by using a mobile app, and using the Bluetooth communications interface from your mobile phone.

-You can read more about bluetooth flashing [here](/bluetooth/profile) You can read more about bluetooth apps [here](/bluetooth/apps-and-examples)
+You can read more about [bluetooth flashing](/bluetooth/profile) or [bluetooth apps](/bluetooth/apps-and-examples) by following these links.

 # micro:bit Low Level (C/C++) Software Stack